Mitral Valve Prolapse

 The mitral valve allows blood to flow from the left atrium to the left ventricle in the heart.
-Mitral valve prolapse (MVP) is the bulging (or prolapse) of one or both of the mitral valve flaps into the left atrium when the heart contracts.
-When the flaps do not close properly, blood leaks backward.
+Mitral valve prolapse (MVP) is the bulging (or prolapse) of one or both of the mitral valve flaps (leaflets) into the left atrium when the heart contracts.
+When the flaps don't close properly, blood leaks backward.
 This is called regurgitation.
-Regurgitation may result in a heart murmur, an abnormal sound in the heart caused by turbulent blood flow.
-When regurgitation is present, it’s generally mild although it can progress into a more serious condition over time.
+Regurgitation may cause a heart murmur, an abnormal sound in the heart caused by turbulent blood flow.
+When regurgitation is present, it’s generally mild although it can get worseover time.

 The mitral valve is located between the left atrium and the left ventricle and has 2 flaps.
 Normally the flaps are tightly closed by small tendon or "cords" that connect the flaps to the muscles of the heart.
 This closure prevents blood from flowing backwards.
 In MVP, the flaps enlarge and stretch inward toward the left atrium, sometimes "snapping" during heart contraction.
 This may allow some back-flow or regurgitation of blood into the left atrium.

-MVP usually does not need to be treated because it is rarely a serious condition, and it does not damage the heart.
+MVP usually does not need to be treated because it is rarely a serious condition, and it doesn't damage the heart.
 However, regular checkups with a doctor are advised.

 What causes MVP?

-The cause of MVP is unknown, but it’s thought to be inherited.
+The cause of MVP is unknown, but most cases are thought to be inherited.
 There are 2 forms of MVP: primary and secondary.

 Primary MVP means the mitral valve is abnormal because of one or more of these changes:

 - One or both of the flaps are too large and thick